dendronhq/dendron-docs/vault/rfc.42-self-contained-vaults.md

 ## Proposal

+### Concepts

+- Dependency: One vault listing another vault in the `vaults` section of its `dendron.yml` file.
+- Depend**ent** vault: The vault that lists the other vault as a dependency.
+If vault A depends on vault B, then A is the dependent vault.
+- Depend**ed** vault: The vault that was listed as a dependency.
+If vault A depends on vault B, then B is the depended vault.
+- Transitive dependency: If vault "A" depends on vault "B", and vault "B" depends on vault "C", then "A" has a transitive dependency on "C".
+- Read-only vault: A vault that the user either can't or doesn't want to modify.
+- Local vault: A vault that is **not** in a git repository.
+- Remote vault: A vault that is in a git repository.

 ### Self Contained Vaults

 Dendron should remove the concept of workspaces and only use vaults.

 Each vault should have the following structure:

 ```
 .
 ├── assets                          # optional